How to Reduce Your Threat of a Cyber Attack

 While you may be using some form of storage to back-up your business data, employees still tend to store documents locally – especially working documents, or documents they need to access outside of the office.
 These ‘live’ documents can often be the most valuable, so make sure your employees get into the habit of tidying up their desktop and storing documents securely, which brings us to our next point…

 4. Educate Staff

-Educate them on the telltale signs of a phishing scam, the use of strong passwords, the dangers public Wi-Fi and protecting personal devices connected to the company network.
+Educate them on the telltale signs of a phishing scam, the use of strong passwords, the dangers of public Wi-Fi and protecting personal devices connected to the company network.
 This will all go a long way to ensuring your network remains secure.

 5. Invest in reliable security software

 Investing in a robust, high-end security system is a no-brainer when it comes to protecting your business data.
 There are many providers on the market, at Arden Group we work alongside the award-winning company ESET – best known for their complete business security solutions, including Endpoint anti-virus protection and DESlock+ encryption software.